Ryan Hart: 2000–2010

 In 2004, Hart continued to have success within Tekken Tag Tournament, placing first at Torneo di Napoli 2nd Edition and second at Absolution UK 2004.
 It was also within this year that Hart would have his largest tournament win to date at the famous Evolution 2004 Championship tournament, Hart defeated Unconkable in the grand finals thus taking his third world championship.
-While at the Evolution 2004 Championship Hart also placed 4th on Virtua Fighter 4 defeated by the US champion, ShouTime, and 5th on Tekken 4.
+While at the Evolution 2004 Championship Hart also placed 4th on Virtua Fighter 4: Evolution after he was defeated by the US champion, ShouTime, and placed 5th on Tekken 4 in the same event.
 The same year Hart took first place in Tekken 4 at Torneo di Fano.
-Hart also managed to place first within Virtua Fighter 4 at Absolution UK 2004 defeating Delune within the grand final.
+Hart also managed to place first within Virtua Fighter 4: Evolution at Absolution UK 2004 defeating Delune within the grand final.

 2005 saw a new introduction to the Tekken franchise; Tekken 5.
 Hart continued to compete and place well within European tournaments, winning the Official Bandai Namco UK Championship then winning Ultimate Tournament Volume 4 within France and achieving 2nd at Torneo Olandese and Olanda 2005, while also still competing within Tekken Tag Tournament with the same placement.
 At Evolution 2005 Championship, Hart fought his way in Tekken Tag Tournament to the grand finals where he purposely forfeited his winner bracket match for an unknown reason, but still fought his way to the grand final, placing 2nd and claiming his second silver medal from the Evolution Championship Series.
 2005 also saw Hart take on a new challenge, Street Fighter III: Third Strike.
 Hart took the community by storm, winning both the Southgate Showdown and Chasing Dragon tournaments.

 In 2006, Hart displayed one of his most dominant years to date by going almost completely undefeated on seven different games and losing only a handful of events.
 Hart was successful multiple different tournaments for games such as Street Fighter III: Third Strike, Street Fighter Alpha 3, Hyper Street Fighter II, Tekken Tag Tournament, Tekken 5, The King of Fighters 2002 and Virtua Fighter 4: Evolution.
 Hart continued to be a prominent figure within the Tekken 5 scene within 2006, with 1st place wins at Torneo Roma, Roma, Torneo Francia, Ultimate Tournament Volume 5, Euroslash Poland and a 3rd-place finish at Ultimate Tournament Volume 6.
 2006 was also the same year that Hart and his teammates became the first ever Street Fighter III: 3rd Strike European players to qualify for the Tougeki Championship held in Japan, also known as Super Battle Opera, winning the 3 on 3 European SBO qualifier held in France.
 Unfortunately, one of Hart's teammates pulled out before the Super Battle Opera finals for personal reasons, and Hart's team was forced into a 2 vs 3 handicap match, which they lost.
 Hart also qualified for Tekken 5 at Super Battle Opera by winning the SBO qualifier held in Stuttgart.